 The homeowners are American and prefer to spend the rainy season in Costa Rica traveling elsewhere.
 Which means this spectacular property would be empty for about four months a year if they didn’t use housesitters.
-Even though the owners are very friendly with local neighbours down the valley, who also help to maintain the house and gardens, a house is always better maintained if it is populated with people who care about the maintenance.
+Even though the owners are very friendly with local neighbours down the valley, who help to maintain the house and gardens, a house is always better maintained if it is lived in.

 The pool needs regular care, and daily cleaning.
-There are certain chemicals which must be applied to ensure a pristine appearance at all times.
+There are various tools you can use like pool skimmers https://www.globosurfer.com/best-pool-skimmers/.
+In addition, there are certain chemicals which must be applied to ensure a pristine appearance at all times.
 This is particularly important in a tropical climate.
 Pool care is a serious business.